markovv/gulp-base64/README.md

     If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory (relative to gulpfile).

-  - `deleteAfterEncoding`  (Boolean)
-    Set this to true to delete images after they've been encoded.
-    You'll want to do this in a staging area, and not in your source directories.
-Be careful.

   - `extensions`  (Array of `String` or `RegExp`s)
     Proccess only specified extensions.
     Strings are matched against file-extension only, while RegExps are tested against the raw URL value.